 Beware of what you might find when researching your family history.
 My family in particular seems to have more than its share of ghosts in the closet.
 Here are a few that I’ve discovered so far.

 History has been brutally unkind to Bernard Kock, my third great grandfather.
 Historians use all sorts of pejoratives to describe him — swindler, scoundrel, opportunist — and perhaps with good reason.
 But it’s pretty clear that at least some of the enmity toward Kock is rooted in the fact that he made Abraham Lincoln look like a hypocrite.
 Kock convinced the president, […]

-In June of 1925, a special train assigned by the Southern Pacific Railway carried the body of Julius Krutschnitt, Sr., railroad genius and empire buider, to Metairie Cemetery in his boyhood home of New Orleans.
-Judging by a trip to the gravesite this weekend, he still appears to be buried there, alongside alongside his wife, Elise Minna Kock (1857-1941), and his […]
+In June of 1925, a special train assigned by the Southern Pacific Railway carried the body of Julius Krutschnitt, Sr., railroad genius and empire builder, to the Metairie Cemetery in his boyhood home of New Orleans.
+Judging by a trip to the grave site this weekend, he still appears to be buried there, alongside his wife, Elise Minna […]